 Edamame vs. Peas

-Edamame and peas offer myriad health benefits.
-Fiber, protein, vitamins, and many other nutritional components to the two foods contribute to an overall healthy diet.
+Edamame and peas offer a myriad of health benefits.
+Fiber, protein, vitamins, and many other nutritional components in the two foods contribute to an overall healthy diet.
 However, when making a direct comparison between the two, there are a few differences.
 Edamame is higher in protein, has twice as much potassium, and is higher in total fat and calories than peas.
 Peas are higher in vitamin C than edamame and are lower in calories, but both have the same amount of fiber and are similar in total carbohydrate amounts.
 This one is a tie as both provide nutritious benefits.